marielngr/Cities-Routing_Exercise/cities/README.md

 ### Scripts

-You can use the following commands:
+You can use the commands:

 - `npm run dev` to start a development server
 - `npm run build` to build the project